HOW TO SELECT AND ADJUST THE PANORAMA CENTRAL POINT

 Activate View/Grid: Ensure that the “View/Grid” option is activated to assist you in making precise adjustments.
 This grid will serve as a guide during the adjustment process.

-Enable “Adjust Panorama Center” mode: Toggle the “Adjust Center” button ON to activate the central point adjustment feature.
+Enable “Adjust Panorama Center” mode: Toggle the “Adjust center” button ON to activate the central point adjustment feature.

 Initial panorama orientation